ENEL645Group/term-project/extract_cards_from_image/README.md

-You just need openCV to run this script:
+Run pip install with the requirements file to install dependencies:

-    pip3 install opencv-python
+    pip3 install -r requirements.txt

 Example on how to run